 But if you’re applying for a Work Visa or Student Visa, your partner and children will have to apply for the type of Temporary Visa that’s appropriate for what they want to do here.
 For example, if you’re applying for a Work Visa but your partner will just be visiting, they should apply separately for a Visitor Visa, and each of your school-age children should apply for a Student Visa so they can go to school here.

 Applying for a Temporary Visa on the basis of your partner’s NZ residence or citizenship

 If your partner is a New Zealand citizen, or has a NZ Residence or Temporary Visa (or is applying for one), you can apply for a Temporary Visa on the basis of your partnership with them.
 You’ll need to provide evidence to Immigration New Zealand that the two of you are in a genuine and stable relationship.
 They’ll take into account factors like how long you’ve been together, whether you live together, and how financially dependent on each other you are.

 The strongest evidence you can give Immigration NZ will be “hard” evidence like financial statements or other documents that have both your names on them – like a joint mortgage or bank account statement, a joint tenancy agreement or electricity bill, or your child’s birth certificate with the two of you recorded as the parents.
 “Soft” evidence that you’re in a relationship – like letters between you or photos of you together – will help support your case but won’t be enough on its own.

-If your partner has New Zealand residence or citizenship, and the two of you have been living together for at least 12 months, you may also qualify for residence: for more details see “Requirements for Family residence categories” under “Residence Class Visas: Living in New Zealand permanently”.
+If your partner has New Zealand residence or citizenship, and the two of you have been living together for at least 12 months, you may also qualify for residence (see: “Requirements for Family categories”).

 Your responsibilities if you’re helping someone else apply